vivek-kumar9696/LITEtorrent/README.md

     ```bash
     make
     ```
-This generates:
+This generates
 1. Debug build: Located at build/debug/bittorrent_client with symbols for GDB and ThreadSanitizer.
 2. Release build: Located at build/release/bittorrent_client optimized for performance.